 Change #1: Rebate rates decrease over time

-As part of these new changes, the rebate’s value (measured in Small-scale Technology Certificates, aka STCs, which are the same ‘credits’ applied to solar panels) will now decrease every six months rather than annually, and at a higher rate than previously planned.
+As part of these new changes, the rebate’s value (measured in Small-scale Technology Certificates, aka STCs, which are the same ‘credits’ applied to solar panels) will now decrease every six months rather than annually, and at a faster rate than previously planned.

 Note: Expect to lose 10% of your rate to admin fees.